Resource · Plain-English Guide

 Yes, but each section must independently meet wind load requirements.
 It's most common to use a heavier-duty system on corner zones (higher wind pressure) and a standard system on field walls.

-Multiple manufacturers produce equivalent systems: Kawneer, YKK AP, Tubelite, US Aluminum, and EFCO are the major brands.
+Multiple manufacturers produce equivalent systems: ESWindows, US Aluminum, and EFCO are the major brands.
 Profiles, ratings, and NOAs differ slightly between manufacturers.

 Have a Florida commercial glass project?